psiz-org/psiz/README.rst

    1. Install from PyPI using pip: ``pip install psiz`` (coming soon)
    2. Clone from Git Hub: https://github.com/roads/psiz.git

-PsiZ also requires TensorFlow, which is not installed automatically since users will want to specify whether they use a GPU enabled version of TensorFlow.
+Note: PsiZ also requires TensorFlow, which is not installed automatically since is not included as a dependency of the PsiZ package (in setup.py).
+You must explicitly install the latest stable TensorFlow package (tensorflow or tensorflow-gpu).
+This allows users to specify whether they use a GPU enabled version of TensorFlow.

 Quick Start
 -----------